captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Cultural [things]
 ---
 ## SHARON:
-I go to the book elub.
+I go to the book club.
 And the store.
 On Thursdays.
 ---
 ## ROBYN: